Climbing locations in India: Eastern India

 In a 300 km radius adjoining Calcutta, there are many rock-climbing destinations like Purulia, Matha Bura, Jai Chandi, and Susunia Hills.
 The Himalayan Mountaineering Institute provides some courses in Mountaineering at Gobu and Tenzing Norgay Rocks.

 Western India

 There are several rock-climbing destinations near Mumbai such as Kanheri Caves in the Borivili National Park, Mumbra Boulders, CBD Belapur and Manori Rocks.
 In Gujarat, Pavagadh is a tourist favorite rock-climbing destination as well as Idar and Junagadh.
 Pandit Dindayal Upadhyay Training Center at Junagadh, Gujarat also organizes Basic Course in Rock Climbing.
 In Rajasthan, the region around Mount Abu including State Mountaineering Institute's training area, Golden Horn Spire, and Adhar Devi Slabs is popular for rock climbing.
 In Madhya Pradesh, Bheembhetka located just 45 km from Bhopal and Panchmadi are popular climbing spots.

 Northern India

+Northern India hosts a wide range of climbing locations, attracting both amateur and professional climbers.